- ABOUT US AND THE PURPOSE OF THIS NOTICE

-We may therefore transfer the personal data we collect about you to the countries outside of the EEA e.g. India, USA and New Zealand in order to perform our contract with you.
+We will transfer the personal data we collect about you to the following countries: The US, Ireland, Sweden, New Zealand in order to perform our contract with you.

-As there is not an adequacy decision by the European Commission in relation to India it will not be deemed to provide an adequate level of protection for your personal information for the purpose of the Data Protection Legislation.
+There are adequacy regulations under the Data Protection Act 2018 in relation to these countries therefore they will be deemed to provide an adequate level of protection for your personal information for the purpose of the Data Protection Legislation.

 We have put in place commercially reasonable and appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.